-The device contains two software images, one for reboot and one for backup, in its flash memory.
+The device contains two software images in its flash memory, one is for reboot and the other one is for backup.
 When a software download is successfully completed, the new image automatically becomes the new reboot file, unless the user manually configures the other file to be active.
 In a stacked system, the user can define the active image file for every unit in the stack.